WebAssembly/spec/spectec/test-prose/TEST.md

     - Under the context C with .GLOBALS appended by [gt_1], the global sequence global* is valid with the global type sequence gt*.

 Types_ok
-- the type definition sequence type_u0* is valid with the defined type sequence deftype_u1* if and only if:
+- the type definition sequence type_u0* is valid with the defined type sequence deftype_u1* if:
   - Either:
     - type_u0* is [].
     - deftype_u1* is [].